byu-rad-lab/baloo-mujoco-sim/README.md

 * The joint_angle_estimator plugin assumes constant curvature of the joint.
 This is not true in the real world and is also not assumed in the simulation.
 The plugin is a simply estimates a constant curvature angle based on the first and last disks of the joint.
 * Mostly for RL training, I used custom contact filtering using the contype and conaffinity parameters in Mujoco.
 The parameters are set so that the only thing that can trigger a tactile sensor response is the manipuland, not the robot itself.
 This is not realistic, but it is useful for training RL agents to avoid learning to punch itself.

+## Future Work

+### Joint Limits
+Right now, the joint limits are implemented by setting the maximum bend angle in the .yaml file.
+This is then divided evenly between the universal joints.

+A secondary effect is that there are contacts allowed between disks[^1], which also limits the range of motion depending on how thick the disks are.
+Right now, the length of the joints is divided evenly between the numbers of disks + gaps.

+[^1]: Technically, its between every other disk, since by default, [MuJoCo disables contacts between geom pairs that have a parent-child body relationship](https://mujoco.readthedocs.io/en/stable/XMLreference.html#option-flag:~:text=down%20the%20solver.-,filterparent,-%3A%20%5Bdisable%2C%20enable).
+This can be disabled, but then the thickness of the disks needs to be adjusted to provide the correct joint limit.
+Alternatively, the contact between disks could be disabled completely using the ```contype``` and ```conaffinity``` parameters to rely solely on the joint limits specified in another way.

+We could instead specify the maximum length for each of the tendons, which might work better.
+Either way, it's unclear how the actual joint limit changes with respect to the number of disks used.